kevonc/kevoncheung.com/content/articles/20210927-creators-monetization-challenges.md

 ---
-title: "How I grew to $2,000/mo as a nobody then got rid of it"
+title: 'How I grew to $2,000/mo as a nobody then got rid of it'
-date: "2021-09-27"
+date: '2021-09-27'
-category: "entrepreneurship"
+meta_description: ''
-meta_description: ""
+slug: creators-monetization-challenges
-slug: "creators-monetization-challenges"
+topic: entrepreneurship
 ---

 Who worked really hard to make a living online, found a way to reach $2K/month, and then said goodbye to the 2 revenue streams?